Turitea Wind Farm: Consent process

 In January 2005 after receiving multiple approaches from New Zealand electricity generators, the Palmerston North City Council sought a commercial partner for the construction of a wind farm in the Turitea Reserve.
 In August 2005 it signed a deal with Mighty River Power for development of the wind farm.
 The deal included plans for an eco-park funded by the city from wind-farm revenues, and for "milestone payments" from Mighty River to the council at various stages of the consent process.

 The council began consultation on changes to the reserve's management plan in August 2006.
 The proposal was opposed by Forest and Bird and the Department of Conservation as damaging the integrity of the reserve and potentially contravening the Reserves Act 1977.
 In October 2006 the Palmerston North City Council changed the purpose of the reserve to include renewable electricity generation.
 A subsequent court challenge to the decision was unsuccessful.

 Mighty River Power applied for resource consents for 131 turbines in 2008, and later applied to the Environment Minister for the project to be called in under the Resource Management Act.
 The call in process can result in faster processing of major projects, but in this case it coincided with the 2008 election and change of government.
 The Palmerston North City Council decided to continue with processing of the application, despite Mighty River Power's application for call-in.

 In December 2008, the Minister for the Environment, Nick Smith, directed that the project be called in and the Board of Inquiry invited submissions and commenced sitting in 2009.
 The hearing adjourned for a period in 2009, to enable Mighty River Power to redesign the proposal, reducing it to 104 turbines.
-In 2010, the Board resumed the hearing, with a draft decision in February 2011 permitting 61 turbines.
+In 2010, the board resumed the hearing, with a draft decision in February 2011 permitting 61 turbines.

-In 2011, the Board issued its final decision, approving a wind farm of 60 turbines, up to 3 MW each.
+In 2011, the board issued its final decision, approving a wind farm of 60 turbines, up to 3 MW each.
 In October 2011, Mighty River Power stated in its annual report that the Turitea Wind Farm was not likely to be economically viable before 2015.

 Operation

 The northern stage employs 33 Vestas V112-3.6 MW turbines, measuring 69 m from base to hub with a rotor diameter of 112 m.
-The southern stage will employ 27 Vestas V112-3.8 MW turbines.
+The southern stage employs 27 Vestas V112-3.8 MW turbines.

-A -long 220 kV transmission line connects the wind farm to Transpower's national grid at its Linton substation.
+A 12 km-long double circuit 220 kV transmission line connects the wind farm to Transpower's national grid at its Linton substation.
+The transmission line uses 20 monopoles and 18 lattice towers, with 8 structures installed by helicopter.
+The line is fed by two substations, one for each cluster of wind turbines, Plantation substation in the north, and Browns Flat substation in the south.
+The line has been built to allow for future wind projects in the area like the Puketoi wind farm as existing transmission capacity east of the Tararua Ranges is limited.